 Day Trip to Kamakura, Japan from Tokyo

-Welcome back everyone!
-I hope you all enjoyed my blog post on Tokyo at the beginning of the week.
+Kamakura is a beautiful town that cannot be missed if you visit Japan.
 After getting to visit and experience the highlights of Tokyo, I was excited to meet up with a former coworker (turned good friend), Toshi, and venture to a rather peaceful and less touristy area for the day.

 During my third day in Tokyo, I met Toshi at Shinjuku Station and we took the train to Kamakura.
 The train ride was around an hour and 15 minutes with one transfer in the city of Yokohama.
 It was a pretty easy area to get to and from the heart of Tokyo.
 (You could also rent a car at a good rate through Skyscanner.)

 Kamakura is a coastal city that is located in Kanagawa Prefecture, just south of Tokyo.
 Not only is Kamakura known for having a beach, it is also popular for its seasonal festivals as well as ancient Buddhist temples and Shinto shrines.
-Today, read all about my day in Kamakura and discover everything you could see and do in the city.
+Read all about my day in Kamakura and discover everything to see and do in the city.

 **Please note that this blog post uses affiliate links meaning that if you make a purchase via my affiliate link, I receive a small commission at no additional cost to you.
 I only promote and talk about products and services that I have used and like.